TeskaLabs/asab/doc/asab/web/restapidocs.rst

 ==============

-ASAB's API service generates a `Swagger documentation <https://swagger.io/specification>`_ which automatically shows all of your endpoints.
-However you will need to follow some steps to add summaries, tags and more.
+ASAB's API service generates a `Swagger documentation <https://swagger.io/specification>`_ which automatically shows all of your endpoints and you can add summaries, descriptions, tags and more.

-Before you start, make sure that you have a `REST API microservice <https://asab.readthedocs.io/en/latest/tutorial/web/chapter2.html>`_.

-If you want Authorization in Swagger, you will need a OpenIDConnect endpoint.
+If you want Authorization in Swagger docs, you will need an OpenIDConnect endpoint.

 In your microservice
 -----------